Jasonsd19/Java_Password_Manager/README.md

 enough to be a valuable **learning experience** and it is something that can always be improved and worked on, so it can be as hard as I make it.
 Lastly, I have a feeling that working on this is gonna be **fun**.

+## User Stories

+- As a user I want to be able to login to my database
+- As a user I want to be able to add an entry to my database
+- As a user I want to be able to generate passwords for entries
+- As a user I want to be able to view the password of my entries